Additional Payment and Checkout Features

 Important

 • The collect_signature field is applicable only in the United States and Canada.
-In other regions, Square Terminal determines whether it needs to collect signatures from buyers.
+In other regions, the Square Terminal determines whether it needs to collect signatures from buyers.

 Create terminal checkout

-Square Terminal supports collecting an application fee from a payment.
+The Square Terminal supports collecting an application fee from a payment.
 The app_fee_money property has a value amount limit.

-1. Create a CreateTerminalCheckout request and add app_fee_money with 100 ($1.00 USD) and USD as the amount and currency, respectively.
+Create a CreateTerminalCheckout request and add app_fee_money with 100 ($1.00 USD) and USD as the amount and currency, respectively.

 Create terminal checkout

-3. Call the GetPayment endpoint using the payment_id to verify that the application fee amount was properly attached to the payment and attributed to the application ID.
+Call the GetPayment endpoint using the payment_id from the Terminal checkout to verify that the application fee amount is properly attached to the payment and attributed to the application ID.

 For more information about how to collect fees from payments, see Collect Application Fees.